 Courses that habitually have lower than average scores will be assessed to determine what can be done to improve retention of knowledge.
-We will also discuss ways to encourage students to perform well on the exam; since it has no grade associated with it, students often fail to take it seriously and may not study for it.
-This can lead to lower scores than might otherwise obtain.
+We will also discuss ways to encourage students to perform well on

 We will continue to monitor student progress through the ACAT Major Field Examination.